eclipse-hono/hono/site/documentation/content/user-guide/coap-adapter.md

 ## CoAP Content Format Codes

 CoAP doesn't use a textual identifier for content types.
-Instead numbers are used, which are maintained by the [IANA](https://www.iana.org/).
+Instead, numbers are used, which are maintained by the [IANA](https://www.iana.org/).
 The [IANA - CoAP Content Formats](https://www.iana.org/assignments/core-parameters/core-parameters.xhtml#content-formats) page lists all
 (currently) registered codes and the corresponding media types.